 Representative Legal Matters

-- Advising Facebook on the appeal of sanctions imposed by the UK Information Commissioner on grounds of fairness and interpretation of law that likely will prove decisive for social media service provision globally.
+- Advised Facebook on the appeal of sanctions imposed by the UK Information Commissioner on grounds of fairness and interpretation of law in respect of Cambridge Analytica sanction.

 - Advising a global social media platform on its responsibility for and approach to content hosted by the platform, including its policy on handling hate speech or activity that potentially may influence political process and approach to contemplated changes to that policy.

-- Advising clients across sectors on corporate social responsibility, ethics and human rights considerations in respect of compliance policy, including monitoring and auditing effective implementation of policy and recommending remediation to address alleged regulatory infringements following engagement with regulators, including European Commission.
+- Advising clients across sectors on corporate social responsibility, ethics and human rights considerations - including monitoring and auditing effective implementation of policies, recommending remediation to address alleged regulatory infringements and defence of mass litigation brought by activist shareholders or NGOs.

-- Advising clients on the application of section 54 of the Modern Slavery Act 2015 to their group companies and the production of modern slavery annual statements covering their business and supply chains.
+- Advising clients on the application of section 54 of the Modern Slavery Act 2015 to their group companies - including creation of annual statements and due diligence on supply chains.

 - Advised a global drinks manufacturer on potential public and EU law challenges to alteration to the laws on sale of alcoholic beverages.